bazhdarrzgar/Study_2023_to_2024/note.md

 ### **Agent Program** 📌

 - **Simple Reflex Agents**
+    * Definition: Decide based on what's happening now, without thinking about the past or future.

 - **Model-Based Reflex Agents**
+    * Definition: Use a memory or model of what's going on to make decisions.

 - **Goal-Based Agents**
+    * Definition: Plan actions to reach specific goals, thinking about the best way to get

 - **Utility-Based Agents**
+    * Definition: Make choices by thinking about what will give the best overall satisfaction or benefit.

 ### **Simple Reflex Agents** 📌